xdevplatform/Gnip-Analysis-Pipeline/README.md

 # Overview

-This software reads JSON-formatted Tweet data, enriches the tweet payloads with model-based metadata, builds time series based on programmable counters, and returns CSV-formatted data.
-It also performs audience and conversation analysis on Tweets.
+This repository contains a Python package that reads JSON-formatted Tweet data, enriches the tweet payloads with model-based metadata, builds time series based on programmable counters, and returns CSV-formatted data.
+A second package performs audience and conversation analysis on sets of Tweets.

 # Installation

 This package is designed to be pip-installed from the cloned repository location.

-`[REPOSITORY] $ pip install . -U`
+`[REPOSITORY] $ pip install PACKAGE -U`,

+where `PACKAGE` can be `gnip_analysis_pipeline` or `gnip_tweet_evaluation`, or `.` to install both packages.

 # Core Pipeline Components